ska-telescope/developer.skatelescope.org/src/howto/oci-multiple-image-build.rst

    │   ├── Dockerfile
    │   └── ...

-By defaults, all images will be versions with the version present in the repository's top-level `.release`.
-Now, we can add a `.release` file local to the image, so that we can have images with different versions:
+By default, all images will be versioned with the version present in the repository's top-level `.release` file.
+Now, we can add a `.release` file to the directory of the image, so that we can have images with different versions:

 .. code-block:: bash
    release=0.1.1